 he spent his third rains retreat at Wat Pa Nanachat.

-All three monks speak English, German and Thai fluently.
+All four monks speak English, German and Thai fluently.

 The monastic community Muttodaya does not run a blog and does not participate in

 "social networks".
 If you encounter any Facebook, Twitter or similar accounts, or a

 Blog bearing the name "Muttodaya", please be aware: THEY ARE FAKE!